lizraeli/lev-izraelit/src/content/state-hook.md

 ```

-When it comes to functions, their being stateless seems to be natural.
-A function has an input an output, and usually we strive to keep a function [pure](https://en.wikipedia.org/wiki/Pure_function), so that given the same input to would always return the same output:
+When it comes to functions, their being stateless is natural.
+A function has an input an output, and usually we strive to keep a function [pure](https://en.wikipedia.org/wiki/Pure_function), so that given the same input it would always return the same output:

 ```js
 const add = (x, y) => x + y
 ```

-In React, we expect a stateless functional component to works the same way as the `add` function, always rendering the same thing given the same **props**:
+In React, we've compe to expect a stateless functional component to works the same way as the **add** function, always rendering the same thing given the same **props**:

 ```jsx
 const CountDisplay = ({ count }) => <div>{count}</div>